MicrosoftDocs/appcenter-docs/docs/diagnostics/Android-Deobfuscation.md

 ```

 > [!NOTE]
-> App Center can't check if you have uploaded the right `mapping.txt` file.
+> App Center can't check if you've uploaded the right `mapping.txt` file.
 We therefore recommend to upload the file directly after you create the .apk file or push it to your code repository if you want to upload it later.

 ### Forwarding the mapping from a build in App Center